 In this final session, we look at dispute resolution.
 We focus on adjudication and the FIDIC Dispute Adjudication Board

 - an awareness of some pitfalls when working with the FIDIC contracts;

 - an awareness of projects where the FIDIC contracts have been used; and

 - insight into how the FIDIC contracts work in practice, on both big and small projects.

-PMP® is the registered marks of the Project Management Institute, Inc.
+PMI, PMP, CAPM, PMI-ACP, PMBOK and the PMI Registered Education Provider logo are registered marks of the Project Management Institute, Inc.